monkeysforever/Mbedder/README.md

 The pretrained models for the mentioned architecures can be found <a href='https://huggingface.co/transformers/pretrained_models.html'>here.</a>

-A basic example of using a Mbedder Bert embedding is shown below
+A basic example of using a Mbedder Bert embedding is shown below:
 ```
 import torch
 from Mbedder import BertEmbedding